2:1 (or international equivalent).

 Months of entry

 Diplomacy provides the vital human framework for the development of international society in a globalising world.
-Increasingly complex patterns of law, culture, history, economics and politics – both within and between states – are mediated by the practice of diplomacy.
-The craft of diplomacy, although distinguished by a remarkable and time-honoured pedigree, is ever more essential to mediation and regulation in the contemporary world.
+Increasingly complex patterns of law, culture, history, economics and politics – within and between states – are mediated by the practice of diplomacy.
+The craft of diplomacy is key in mediating and regulating the contemporary world.

-You will be introduced to the advanced study of diplomacy and negotiation, including traditional approaches – which conceive of it as a specialist form of statecraft – and modern conceptions, which embrace areas such as media and cultural diplomacy.
+This dynamic, interdisciplinary course is offered jointly by the School of Politics and International Relations, School of Law, and Department of History.
+You will develop a broad understanding of diplomacy and negotiation, including traditional approaches that view it as a specialist form of statecraft, and modern conceptions that embrace areas such as the media and cultural diplomacy.

 Qualification and course duration